Thabethe123/Vuyisile-s-Baby-Steps-In-Data-Analysis-Using-Excel/README.md

 My journey to Data Analysts

 # Problem statement
-What are sales by country per product
-What is the favourite product across all countries?
-Which country had more sales
-Which products was sold the most in Germany?
+What are sales by country per product, What is the favourite product across all countries?
+Which country had more sales, Which products was sold the most in Germany?

 # Data sourcing
 This sample dataset was downloaded here https://aka.ms/30DLDATFinanceDataSample  as the part of NG30 Days of Learning session.
 I also attached the excel file here.